-Proof: Suppose this happens.
 Let F_1 and F_2 be the two associated feathers.
 Then the opposite sector F_1^ lies above L, and the opposite sector F_2^ lies below L and the two tips are distinct.
-But then S(1) is empty.
+But then S(1), which must lie in the intersection of these sectors, is empty.

-Lemma 6.3 P(1) cannot have more than 2 ordinary edges crossing L.
+Lemma 6.3 P cannot have more than 2 ordinary edges which intersect L.